boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 Let's say the objects are moving at a speed of about 10px per second.
 Perhaps we then need to compare if the objects in the upper left corner collide with each other, but it is totally unnecessary to check if they are both colliding with the object in the lower right corner, so how do we do it to rule out the collisions that we obviously know will not go to produce?
 The solution is the classic **divide and rule**.

+### Quadtrees

 **Quadtrees** are a type of data structure in which each node has four child nodes, it would be something similar to a binary tree, but instead of two branches with **four branches**.

+In order to solve this problem and to divide the cells into smaller pieces we will have to create a class called ```Quadtree```.
+Quadtrees are a type of space partitioning that will allow us to divide the space in 4 smaller fragments of equal parts in order to divide the space into even smaller pieces, this way we won’t have the problem of having many entities in the same quadtree if those are close enough because the quadtree will divide the space in smaller cells to separate the entities.
+Basically, a quadtree is an other type of space partitioning, but instead of having a static grid of nodes or cells where the game calculates the collisions of all the entities that are inside, it generates automatically its own partitions.
+It's a tree data structure, which are one of the fastest data structures.
+Now I'm going to develop an accurate description of how it works.

+* First we have a number of entities in our map, lets say 3.
+This number will be the maximum number of entities that can be inside a rect.
+* If you insert another entity in the map, then the quadtree starts working.
+It will divide our initial rect in 4 smaller rects.
+Now, the game will only calculate the collisions of the entities that are in the same new rects.
+* If you add more and more entities, the quadtree will be dividing more and more each rect in 4 smaller rects.

 <p align="center"><img src="https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling/blob/master/docs/images/quadtree_scheme.png?raw=true"></p>
 <em>Quadtree ramifications represented</em>